 Top Cities to Visit

 With such an immense country, there are a lot of cities that tourists are eager to visit.
 Here, we will give you a brief overview of the most popular city destinations throughout Canada.

 Ottawa is Canada’s capital city and a popular destination among tourists because of its blend of cultures.
 The city is located on the border with Québec, which means that English and French are spoken on the streets.
 Ottawa is also home to a variety of national sites and famous landmarks like the Rideau Canal.

 Art culture is dominant here so there are many world-class galleries and museums.
 A few popular attractions include Parliament Hill, which has neo-gothic architecture and is the home of Canada’s legislature.
 The city is deeply ingrained in war history, as well, and many sites are open to visitors.

 Toronto is the capital of the Ontario province and sits along the northwestern shore of Lake Ontario.
-The city has an impressive skyline, which includes the CN Tower.
+As the largest city in Canada, it has an impressive skyline, which includes the CN Tower.
 Toronto is also a blend of urban and green space.

 Queen’s Park and High Park are popular outdoor spaces that have sports facilities, trails, and a zoo.
 For the art inspired, there are also numerous museums and galleries to explore.
 Plus, Toronto is close to Niagara Falls so you can take a quick day trip to see the impressive cascades.